Codecademy/docs/content/javascript/concepts/conditionals/conditionals.md

 ---
-Title: 'Conditionals'
+Title: "Conditionals"
-Description: 'Conditionals take an expression, which is code that evaluates to determine a value, and checks if it is true or false.
+Description: "Conditionals take an expression, which is code that evaluates to determine a value, and checks if it is true or false.
 If it’s true, we can tell our program to do one thing — we can even account for false to do another.
-An if statement accepts an expression with a set of parentheses: - If the expression evaluates to a truthy value, then the code within its code body executes. - If the expression evaluates to a falsy value, its code body will not execute. js const isMailSent = true; if (isMailSent) {'
+An if statement accepts an expression with a set of parentheses: - If the expression evaluates to a truthy value, then the code within its code body executes. - If the expression evaluates to a falsy value, its code body will not execute. js const isMailSent = true; if (isMailSent) {"
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Conditionals'
+  - "Conditionals"
-  - 'If'
+  - "If"
-  - 'Else'
+  - "Else"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 Conditionals take an expression, which is code that evaluates to determine a value, and checks if it is `true` or `false`.
 If it’s `true`, we can tell our program to do one thing — we can even account for `false` to do another.